It is entirely possible to use safe crib bumper alternatives to improve your baby’s sleep. You just need these strategies!!

 Wearable sleep sacks are designed to keep your baby warm and comfortable, eliminating the need for a loose blanket in the crib.
 Another benefit of a sleep sack is that it prevents the baby’s legs from getting stuck between crib railing, and they wouldn’t be able to stand up in sleep sacks to climb out of the crib.

 A wearable sleep sack does help limit your baby’s movement in the crib, but it wouldn’t work if your baby likes to move a lot in the crib.
-With sleep sack, they will still be able to push themselves and bump their heads against the railings.
+With sleep sacks, they will still be able to push themselves and bump their heads against the railings.
 Check out organic wearable sleep sack options here.

 4. Crib Rail Cover

 If you want to add a piece of protection without compromising your baby’s safety, a crib rail cover is another option.
-While it may protect your baby’s headbanging when they are asleep, but they sure do when the baby can stand up in their crib.
+While it may protect your baby’s headbanging when they are asleep, they sure do when the baby can stand up in their crib.

 At What Age Are Crib Bumpers Safe?